jpace/glark/README.md

     is `skip`, directories are not read, and no message is produced.

   * `--binary-files`=TYPE:
-    Specify how to handle binary files, thus overriding the default behavior, which is to denote the binary files that match the expression, without displaying the match. `TYPE` may be one of: `binary`, the default;
+    Specify how to handle binary files. `TYPE` may be one of:

-    `without-match`, which results in binary files being skipped; and `text`, which results in the binary file being treated as text, the display of which may have bad side effects with the terminal.
-Note that the default behavior has changed; this previously was to skip binary files.
-The same effect may be achieved by setting `binary-files` to `without-match` in the ~/.glarkrc file.
+    `binary`: only the name of matching files is printed.

+    `without-match` or `skip`: binary files are skipped.
+This is the default.

+    `text`: binary file are treated as text.
+This option may have negative side effects with the terminal, attempting to print non-printable characters.

+    `list`: binary files that contain lists of files (such as tar and jar files) are searched such that the _file names_ are searched against.

+    `decompress`: binary files that contain compressed files (such as gz and bz2 files) are searched such that the decompressed versions of their contents are searched against.

+    `expand`: this combines the `list` and `decompress` options to search the full contents of archived and compressed binary files, such as jar files and tar.gz and tar.bz2 files.

   * `--match-name`=REGEXP:
     Search only files with names that match the given regular expression.
 As in